liamwalsh1980/Milestone-Project-4/README.md

 ### Logout Page

+## Other Features

+Within the head element I added a head icon that is positioned in the tab of the browser when the web page is open.
+The icon is the same as the ‘bike’ icon to the right of the text logo on the website.
+The icon was sourced from <a href="https://gauger.io/fonticon/" target="_blank">Gauger - Fonticon</a>.

+## Future Features

+- Product colours for users to pick alternative colours.
+In order for this to work I would need to add more images of the products in different colours so that when a colour is picked the image changes to that relevant colour.

+- Multiple images and rotation.

+- Wishlist with heart icon

 ## Stripe

 Stripe offers software APIs to accept payments, send payments and manage all business transactions online with complete security.
 I setup an account with Stripe using my own email address to use the accept payments option.
 The option used is called Stripe Elements to add a prebuilt credit card input to my form on the checkout page.